LmanTW/Light-Framework/Plugins/Animation/Main.md

 # Animation
-Provides functionality for creating transformations and keyframes
+Provides functionalities for creating transformations and keyframes

 * This plugin uses [animejs](https://animejs.com/), which is absolutely amazing!